Responsible, non-smoking couple to care for my house, dogs, and poultry while I'm away in September and the outset of October.

-Responsible, mature single person or couple.
 Enjoyment of vegetable gardening a plus; love of dogs required.
-I will show how to care for my ducks (5) and chickens (2) (it's VERY easy and quick--10 minutes per day).
+I will show how to care for my ducks and chickens (it's VERY easy and quick--10 minutes per day).
 Non-smoking, please.

-The backyard has raised beds, fruit trees, grapevines, and berry bushes that may need watering as will the front lawn.
-I have seven poultry that will be need to let in and out of their coop as well as fed and watered.
-Finally, I have two rather large (ca. 50 lbs) well-mannered dogs (ages 4 and 2.5 years old), that will need to be played with and walked.
+I have poultry that will be need to let in and out of their coop as well as fed and watered.
+There's a good possibility new ducklings will also be in the mix if all goes well.
+Feel free to enjoy the eggs laid by the chickens.
+Finally, I have two medium-sized (ca. 45 lbs) well-mannered dogs (ages 5 and 3 years old), that will need to be played with and walked.

-The house is a lovely Cape Cod in a quiet middle-class residential area of Eastern Long Island on the South Shore of LIE Exit 68.
+The house is a lovely Cape Cod in a quiet middle-class residential area of Eastern Long Island on the South Shore near LIE Exit 68.

 The back yard sports several raised beds for vegetable gardening, established rhubarb and asparagus beds, young grape vines, lingonberries, blueberries, blackberries, raspberries, elderberries, currants, and tayberries, as well as young dwarf fruit trees.

 The area itself is replete with both outdoor and cultural possibilities.
 A world-class beach is just six miles away, and a large park with fishing possibilities and hiking trails (ca 1500 acres) is only one-quarter mile away.
 Biking and kayaking opportunities abound (feel free to use the bikes and kayaks I have at the house), and the Hamptons are just about 25 miles away.